Prometheus109/Mars-Lander-EDL-/README.md

 About this project

 I wanted to see if I could recreate the "7 Minutes of Terror" using Python.
 This simulation follows a lander from the moment it hits the Martian atmosphere until it (hopefully) touches down safely.

-    The program doesn't just treat the lander like a point in space.
-It accounts for the way the air gets thicker as you drop, and it handles the high-stakes moment where the heat shield gets kicked away to make room for the landing rockets.
-I spent a lot of time tweaking the "Suicide Burn" logic to make sure the     engine fires at just the right altitude to kill our velocity before we hit the dirt.

 Engineering Assumptions & Design Basis